10.3. History of the Juvenile Justice System

 A 1905 Pennsylvania Supreme Court case, Commonwealth v.
 Fisher Commonwealth v.
 Fisher, 213 Pennsylvania 48 (1905) , conveyed the legal authority of the new juvenile court under parens patriae:

-"To save a child from becoming a criminal, or from continuing in a career of crime, . . . the legislatures surely may provide for the salvation of such a child, if its parents or guardians be unable or unwilling to do so, by bringing it into one of the courts of the state without any process at all, for the purpose of subjecting it to the state's guardianship and protection."
+"To save a child from becoming a criminal, or from continuing in a career of crime, . . . the legislatures surely may provide for the salvation of such a child, if its parents or guardians be unable or unwilling to do so, by bringing it into one of the courts of the state without any process at all, to subject it to the state's guardianship and protection."

 In this case, a juvenile was given a seven-year sentence for a minor crime which would have received a much lesser sentence in adult court.
 The court upheld the sentence and deemed it was in the best interest of the child.
 As a result of the case, parens patriae was back.
 The court ruled that “importance to the commonwealth which is vitally interested in rescuing and saving its children, wherever rescue, care and a substitute for parental control are required, to the end that they may, in the enjoyment of sober, industrious and happy lives, fill the full measure of good citizenship.”